kananpandit02/wildfire_pred_h2o/README.md

 Key highlights include:
 - Successful deployment of a 2-node H2O cluster
-- High accuracy (97.75%) using a Distributed Random Forest model
+- High accuracy using a Distributed Random Forest model
 - Full pipeline from data ingestion to evaluation
+- End-to-end wildfire prediction pipeline using distributed ML.
+- Manual model comparison using Random Forest.
+- Understanding of H2O AutoML in real-world settings.
+- Hands-on experience with H2O cluster setup and orchestration.

 This solution can serve as a baseline for building more advanced, real-time wildfire monitoring systems that can support global climate resilience and disaster management efforts.